 October 7, 2013 - MLB files a motion to move Rodriguez's lawsuit from state court to federal court, in hopes of dismissing the suit.

-November 20, 2013 - Rodriguez walks out of an arbitration hearing into his record-setting 211-game suspension after learning MLB Commissioner Bud Selig would not testify, saying later that he's done with what he called a "farce" and an "abusive process."
+November 20, 2013 - Walks out of an arbitration hearing into his record-setting 211-game suspension after learning MLB Commissioner Bud Selig would not testify, saying later that he's done with what he called a "farce" and an "abusive process."

-February 7, 2014 - Rodriguez drops his lawsuit against Major League Baseball and the Major League Baseball Players Association.
+February 7, 2014 - Drops his lawsuit against Major League Baseball and the Major League Baseball Players Association.
 The lawsuit had been seeking a dismissal of a 162-game suspension.